ArnaudRinquin/blog/2015-10-01-experimenting-with-react-native.md

 # Experimenting with React-Native

-This summer, instead of enjoying the bright and warm London weather, my friend [@vjo](https://twitter.com/vjo) and I spent a whole weekend experimenting with facebook's [`react-native`](https://facebook.github.io/react-native/).
+This summer, instead of enjoying the bright and warm London weather, my friend [@vjo](https://twitter.com/vjo) and I spent a whole weekend experimenting with Facebook's [`react-native`](https://facebook.github.io/react-native/).

 `react-native` is a technology that lets you write your iOS (Android under beta) application using javascript.
 Unlike other existing technologies such as [Apache cordova](https://cordova.apache.org/) or
-[ionics](http://ionicframework.com/), you are not writing an hybrid application, ie a web application wrappedinto a native shell.
+[ionics](http://ionicframework.com/), you are not writing a hybrid application, ie. a web application wrapped into a native shell.
 Instead, your javascript code will be executed live in a javascript environment and will manipulate real native components.
-As you'll see along this article, this makes a tremendous difference.
+As you'll see in this article, this makes a tremendous difference.

 ![react-native](./images/react-native.png)